Responsible Conduct of Research - Investigating Complaints Concerning Research Misconduct Procedures

 3. Proceeding with a Formal Allegation

-3.1 If a Complainant wishes to proceed to make a formal allegation of misconduct in or in connection with research, the allegation must be in writing addressed to the Pro Vice-Chancellor (Research).
+3.1 If a Complainant wishes to proceed to make a formal allegation of misconduct in or in connection with research, the allegation must be in writing addressed to the Vice-Provost (Research).
 The document must:

 a) clearly identify each allegation, indicating the place or places and date or dates on which the conduct in question is alleged to have occurred;